Accredited Biomedical Science Programs - Degrees & Certificates

 Students pursuing a biomedical sciences degree can choose to study humans or animals; study at the scale of macro- or microbiology; focus studies on organic systems or technological systems; specialize in practical applications or research; focus studies on certain parts of the body; and/or choose a deep understanding of emerging biomedical science policy.
 Depending on a student’s focus of study, those completing biomedical degree science programs can become researchers, healthcare providers, veterinarians, educators, scientists, writers, consultants, ecologists, biochemists, analysts, technicians, technologists, and much more.

-In general, the U.S. Bureau of Labor Statistics predicts that many occupations that require biomedically trained employees are going to grow over the next decade due to an aging population, growing rates of chronic disease, and an expanded need for pharmaceuticals, among other core causes.
-Although this list is not exhaustive of biomedically related occupations, between 2021 and 2031, the BLS predicts that most of the following occupations will either grow as fast as or faster than the 5 percent average growth projected for all U.S. jobs:
+In general, the U.S. Bureau of Labor Statistics (BLS 2024) predicts that many occupations that require biomedically trained employees will grow over the next decade due to an aging population, growing rates of chronic disease, and an expanded need for pharmaceuticals, among other core causes.

-Occupation Job Growth Predicted Between 2022 and 2032 Numeric Growth
+Occupation Job Growth Predicted Between 2022 and 2033 Numeric Growth

 Veterinarians 20 percent 17,700 jobs added